davimrqss/NewsMail/README.md

    1. A GUI for more simplicity.

 # License
-   this is just a project, only for study, you can use it freely, respecting NewsAPI rules.
+   this is just a project, only for study, you can copy it freely, respecting NewsAPI rules.